mfbz/rift-js/docs/specs.md

 ## Example Use Case

 1. Dev hosts Rift Frame at <https://quiz.mydapp.com>
-2. Dev shares `rift://quiz.mydapp.com` in a tweet as text
+2. Dev shares `rift://quiz.mydapp.com?rift-height=tall` in a tweet as text
 3. User sees the URI in a tweet or on a site
-4. Harpoon sees the URI → injects the iframe (after approval)
+4. Harpoon sees the URI → injects the iframe with height=500px (after approval)
 5. Frame UI calls:

 ```tsx